hzget/go-investigation/performance/atomic/README.md

 of the cache with a lock.
 When a goroutine access one shard, it will not block other goroutines from accessing to other shards.

+The go pkg [context][go context ae1fa08] gives another example.
+From its commit history, we find that it ever improves its performance via replacing the mutex lock operation by an atomic operation.

 [Atomic][go pkg atomic] just adds a lock in the CPU instruction level --- a very tiny range of the lock.

-The commit history for the go pkg [context][go context ae1fa08] shows that it ever improves their performance via replacing mutex lock operation by atomic operation.

 [main_test.go](./main_test.go) gives a comparison of performance between atomic and mutex lock.